Our proprietary device that captures breath profiles in real-time

 The scientific development of the SpiroNose has been driven by the combined efforts of the multidisciplinary team of researchers of the Amsterdam University Medical Centres headed by Prof. Dr. Peter Sterk

 The SpiroNose is a technical and clinical validated integration between routine spirometry and electronic nose (eNose) technology connected in series with each other, allowing diagnosis and stratification of patients with cancer, infectious and inflammatory disease in the doctor’s office.
-The exhaled breath is real-time measured (<1 minute) by the SpiroNose, which is connected to a Gateway for immediate and secure data transmission to the online BreathBase server, hosted on the Microsoft Azure Western Europe data centre in Middenmeer the Netherlands for further automated analysis.
-BreathBase, which includes a centralised database, allows secured online sharing of the results between clinical and academic partners at multiple sites and is developed conform the requirements of the following standard: ISO 27001 (Information Security).
+Exhaled breath is real-time measured (<1 minute) by the SpiroNose, which is connected to a Gateway for immediate and secure data transmission to the online BreathBase platform, hosted on the Microsoft Azure Western Europe data centre in Middenmeer the Netherlands for automated analysis.
+BreathBase, which includes a centralised database, allows secured online sharing of the results between clinical and academic partners at multiple sites and is developed conform the requirements of the following standards: ISO 27001 (Information Security) and NEN 7510 (Information Security in Health Care).

 Easy to use

-A simple measurement manoeuvre that is straightforward for participants to perform
+A simple measurement manoeuvre (< 1 minute) that is straightforward for participants to perform.

-Immediate and secured transmission of the sensor data the online BreathBase server for further automated analysis
+Immediate and secure transfer of the SpiroNose sensor data to the online BreathBase platform for automated on-the-spot analysis.

-In combination with the BreathBase Platform and the integrated database, direct feedback at the point-of-care has become possible
+In combination with the BreathBase Platform and the integrated reference database, direct feedback at the point-of-care has become possible.

 How does it work?